State v. Womack, 2018-CF-4676 (Duval Co.)

 Casper v.
 State, 2020 WL 1161597 (Fla.
 1st DCA, Mar.
 11, 2020)

 Holding: Trial court's order summarily denying 3.850 motion for postconviction relief reversed by the First DCA and remanded for resentencing because the defendant's sentencing procedure was unconstitutional.
 Resentencing resulted in a time-served sentence.

 State v.
 Gadson, 2011-CF-6115 (Duval County 2019)

-Holding: Granting 3.850, in part, for resentencing where counsel failed to object to improper sentencing considerations.
+Holding: Granting 3.850 and ordering resentencing where counsel failed to object to improper sentencing considerations.

 Smith v.
 State, 44 Fla.
 L. Weekly D2770 (Fla.
 5th DCA November 15, 2019)

-Holding: Reversing order, summarily denying 3.850 motion based on new evidence of juror misconduct, for evidentiary hearing.
+Holding: Reversing lower tribunal's order summarily denying 3.850 motion based on new evidence of juror misconduct, for evidentiary hearing.